BrainBOK logoBrainBOK

 Tailor the leadership style, communication, and motivation strategies to the unique needs and preferences of each team member and stakeholder.
 This builds trust, fosters engagement, leverages individual strengths, and ultimately optimizes team performance and collaboration.

-PM Tools: Personalized communication, differentiated leadership, delegation & empowerment, mentoring & coaching.
+PM Tools: Personalized communication, adaptive leadership, delegation & empowerment, mentoring & coaching.

 By focusing on these key enablers and adapting the leadership approach, the project manager can effectively lead the team towards achieving its goals and fostering a positive and productive work environment.